AnastasiiaFedostceva/AssessmentSignantHealth/README.md

 This repository contains tests for Signant Health Assessment task.

 The project consists of:
-/tests module: files in this module describe test cases to meet the acceptance criteria /utils module: files in this module describe different helpers for API methods, API requests and utils for randomizing.
+ - /tests module: files in this module describe test cases to meet the acceptance criteria
+ - /utils module: files in this module describe different helpers for API methods, API requests and utils for randomizing.

 ## Assumptions and limitations ##
 During this task some assumptions and limitations were made:
 1) positive test cases will be run first, tests with zero (highest) priority were described to meet the acceptance criteria
-2) not all information about error codes and corner situations is available
+2) not all information about error codes and corner cases is available
 3) the task may have imprecision in description:
    1) API method GET /api/users does not require TOKEN parameter.
 The tests (/tests/test_get_all_users.py) were designed according to this imprecision, so this parameter is not needed .
    2) some libraries in Flasky project are not described  in requirements.txt, so when installing Flasky you need to downgarde versions of some libraries.